 Using SHEQSY to work alone

-Below is an example of a working alone procedure that utilises SHEQSY to effectively and safely manage foreseeable hazards and risks faced by a lone worker.
+Below is an example of a working alone procedure that utilizes SHEQSY to effectively and safely manage foreseeable hazards and risks faced by a lone worker.

 In this example, we examine an in-office manager and a lone-working healthcare professional who is performing an in-home care visit with a patient.